dwolf42/dwolf42/README.md

 # 👋 Hey there, I'm David!
 It's great to see you checking out my profile.

 Since December 2019, I have been passionately studying **Java** at JetBrains Academy in my spare time.
-My enthusiasm for IT led me to embark on a new path by undergoing vocational training as an IT specialist for application development.
+My enthusiasm for IT led me to embark on a new path by planning to undergoing vocational training as an IT specialist for application development.

 ## 🚀 Projects